 Interested in studying with us?
 Explore our course and research opportunities below.

-The Conservatorium of Music's University College Program (UCP) enables Year 11 & 12 students to undertake introductory level university units at the same time or in addition to their TCE studies.
+The Conservatorium of Music's University Connections Program (UCP) enables Year 11 & 12 students to undertake introductory level university units at the same time or in addition to their TCE studies.
 The best part?
 By successfully completing these units, students can apply for advanced standing (credit) toward a number of degrees at the University of Tasmania and other universities.

 Are you studying music in Year 11 or 12?
 Get a taste of what it's like to study music at university.